batmatt79/batmatt79.github.io/content/en/about/index.md

     weight: 1
 ---

-Aphorizm =
+__Aphorizm__ is an experimental variant of cultural delimitation __aphorismos( ἀφορισμός )__.

+We value privacy and don't intend to send spam email your inbox.
+Please feel free to subscribe us via RSS.

+*"The spirit of liberty is the spirit which is not too sure that it is right."*

+\- Learned Hand.

+***
-Literature // Music // Films //

-Technology // Social //
+Literature // Music // Films // Technology // Social //